Table of Contents

 A lot, actually!

 To meet their demand for a seamless retail experience, ensure that your websites are functional on mobile devices.
-You must also be responsive to online customer feedback, have an excellent online and offline customer service, and that your website loads faster than they could click the exit.
+You must also be responsive to online customer feedback, have excellent online and offline customer service, and your website loads faster than they could click the exit.
 This is because 60% of your potential buyers will refuse to use a website or a mobile application that’s too slow to load.